 All of us at IncGamers back games from time to time and I have to admit I find it perplexing why some gamers get upset when deadlines are missed due to unforeseen circumstances.
 As long as the product arrives and it’s of good quality then there’s no problem surely?
 Cloud Imperium have missed quite a few deadlines but they have at least kept everyone in the loop.
 Transparency is good, right?

-This is version v0.8 so it’s still early days but there are some v0.9 notes which outlines their plans for the next release:
+This is version v0.8 so it’s still early days but there are some v0.9 notes which outline their plans for the next release:

 - Improved client and multiplayer server stability